GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex5_evaluating_assemblies.md

     done
     ```

+!!! note "Remember to produce the `--report` as Bracken bases its estimation on the report"

 The modified code tells `Kraken2` that the inputs `${r1}` and `${r1/R1/R2}` are paired-end reads.
 The `#` after `${base}` will be replaced with the read orientation (i.e., forward `_1` or reverse `_2`).

+Outputs for this run are similar to that of the assembly, with the major difference being paired-end read (fastq) outputs for classified and unclassified sequences.

+The Bracken outputs provides us with adjusted number (columns `added_reads` and `new_est_reads`) and fraction of reads that were assigned to each species identified by Kraken2 for downstream analyses.

+??? warning "Database construction for `Kraken2` and `Bracken`"

+    For this workshop (and most applications), the standard or other extensive [pre-built Kraken2 databases](https://benlangmead.github.io/aws-indexes/k2) are sufficient.
+However, if you require specific reference sequences to be present, the database building process (outlined [here](https://github.com/DerrickWood/kraken2/wiki/Manual#custom-databases)) can be quite time and resource intensive.

+    The Kraken2 database also comes with a few pre-built Bracken databases (filenames look like this: `database100mers.kmer_distrib`).
+Note that the "100mers" doesn't refer to k-mers (oligonucleotide frequency), but it is the length of the read the database was built for.
+In this workshop, we've used the 100bp database to estimate abundances for 126bp reads.
+[According to the developers, this is acceptable](https://github.com/jenniferlu717/Bracken/issues/260).
+As long as the read length of the built database is $\le$ than the length of reads to be classified, Bracken will provide good enough estimates.

+    If you want to build your own Bracken database based on your library minimum read lengths, you can follow the process [here](https://github.com/jenniferlu717/Bracken#step-0-build-a-kraken-1krakenuniqkraken2-database).
+Take note that you will require the initial sequence and taxonomy files used for building the `Kraken2` database (not part of the files in the pre-built databases) and these (especially for NCBI nt and bacterial databses) will take a long time to download and lots of memory to build.

 ## Reconstruct rRNA using `PhyloFlash`-`EMIRGE`

+Another method that we can use to obtain taxonomic composition of our metagenomic libraries is to extract/reconstruct the 16S ribosomal RNA gene.
+However, modern assemblers often struggle to produce contiguous 16S rRNA genes due to (1) taxa harbouring multiple copies of the gene and (2) repeat regions that short reads cannot span ([see here for details](https://github.com/ablab/spades/issues/803)).
+As such, software such as [EMIRGE](https://github.com/csmiller/EMIRGE) ([Miller et al., 2011](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2011-12-5-r44)) and [PhyloFlash](https://github.com/HRGV/phyloFlash) ([Gruber-Vodicka et al., 2020](https://journals.asm.org/doi/10.1128/msystems.00920-20)) were developed to reconstruct 16S rRNA genes.
+These methods leverage the expansive catalogue of 16S rRNA genes available in databases such as SILVA in order to subset reads and then reconstruct the full-length gene.

+For this workshop, we will use PhyloFlash to obtain sequences and abundances of 16S rRNA sequences.
+The reason being that PhyloFlash can also run EMIRGE as part of its routine, compare those reconstructions with sequences generated by PhyloFlash's map-assemble, and produce a set of 16S rRNA gene sequences as well as estimate relative abundances via coverage estimation.

+!!! note "Limitations"

+    Both EMIRGE and PhyloFlash are closed reference methods, meaning they cannot produce sequences from novel taxa (i.e., taxa that do not exist in 16S rRNA databases).
+In this regard, the other reliable option to obtain sequences from novel taxa is by amplicon sequencing.

+!!! warning "`-lib`"

+    A quirk of PhyloFlash is that all outputs will be placed in the current running directory.
+The only punctuation allowed is "-" and "_".
+Make sure to name your "LIB" sensibly so you can track which library you're working with.

 !!! terminal "code"